-Recently, the full QGT of exciton--photon modes was directly measured in a two-dimensional high-finesse planar microcavity through the Stokes vectors determined by the polarization intensities of photoluminescence\cite{s41586-020-1989-2}.
+Recently, the complete QGT of exciton-photon modes was directly measured in a two-dimensional high-finesse planar microcavity through the Stokes vectors determined by the polarization intensities of photoluminescence\cite{s41586-020-1989-2}.
 Specifically, the QGT components can be given through the momentum differential of Stokes vectors: